 22 July 2019 – Prins Christian SundArrival 22/07/2019.
 Departure 22/07/2019.

 Your ship glides silently towards the Greenland coast, in a setting punctuated by pointed peaks and majestic glaciers… You are on the verge of crossing the Prins Christian Sund, a narrow channel that stretches out and zigzags over some one hundred kilometres between Greenland’s south-east and south-west.
 Fall under the spell of the primitive beauty of these unique landscapes, including rocky cliffs and waterfalls that are fed by the ice sheet and plunge into the icy waters.
 Here, bearded seals love to lie on the floating ice to soak up the sunshine.
 If you are lucky, you may get to witness an aurora borealis, a stunning light show put on by the polar night…

-After sailing in the Kangerlluarssuk fjord, discover the town of Narsaq.
+From your ship, discover the town of Narsaq.
 You will be dazzled by the beauty of the surrounding icebergs − large masses of ice in different shapes and shifting colours.
-Dominated by lush mountains, this small town is typical of Greenland.
-It is known for its sheep farming, made possible by the rich, grassy plains to the town’s north.
-This rather rare activity reflects a past and a technique inherited from the Vikings.
-Admire the stunning interplay of colours between the multicoloured house facades and the glaciers with their myriad shades of blue, and dive into the Scandinavian history of Narsaq by visiting the local museum.
-A unique experience.
+Dominated by lush mountains, this small town is typical of Greenland and is located in the heart of a wonderful natural landscape.
+The multicoloured house facades and the glaciers with their myriad shades of blue offer a magical setting, conducive to wonderment.

 24 July 2019 – NuukArrival 24/07/2019.
 Departure 24/07/2019.